-In our latest Webinar, we the discussed building a healthy culture.
-Given our collective experiences over the past year and a half or so, wellbeing has become a priority for many businesses.
+Wellbeing has certainly become a priority for many businesses over the last few years, and rightfully so.
 What kind of approach should organisations take though?
 Our expert panellists advocate for a strategic rather than ad-hoc approach to be adopted.

 To discover how this can be achieved and the associated benefits, we heard from Brian Crooke, Founder of Workplace Wellbeing Ireland, Aileen Bailey, HR Director with Irish Rugby Football Union (IRFU) and John Loftus, Communications & Employee Engagement Manager with BT Ireland.